martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 1 - Receive the request by email from an ombudsman center in your inbox,

 2 - Check if request/complaint is valid.
-Use maps, database search, and legal consultation to explain the operation and create a solution.
+Use maps, database search and legal consultation to explain the operation and create a solution.

-3 - if the requested itinerary does not exist, explain the reasons or propose a solution.
+3 - If the requested itinerary does not exist, explain the reasons and suggest a alternative solution.
 4 -  Discuss the situation with the planning team, find representatives of the bus operators, develop a solution and respond to the request.
 &nbsp;